sdgilley/search-images/README.md

     * For 600 images, the script took approximately 15 minutes to complete.
 Your milage may vary.
     * The script will first find the images, then search for the .md file that uses each image.
 It will create a **not_found.csv** file to list the images that aren't found in an .md file.

 The script runs two separate functions: one to find the images, and one to search for the images in .md files.

-You can run these functions separately if you want to, using **search-images.py** to find the image files and **find-refs.py**to read a csv file containing images and find the .md files that use each image.
+You can run these functions separately if you want to, use:
+* **search-images.py** to find the image files
+* **find-refs.py** to read a csv file containing images and find the .md files that use each image.

 ## Results